 - 1 ounce semi-sweet chocolate, grated -approximately

-- Bake cake in two 8 inch cake pans, as per directions (of whichever recipe you choose to use).
+- Bake cake in two 8 inch round cake pans, as per directions (of whichever recipe you choose to use).
 Cool and trim uneven tops off cakes.

-- Cook over medium heat until thick and clear. * See VIDEO
+- Cook over medium heat until thick and clear. * See VIDEO in post

 - Add kirsch.
-Chill until thick
+Chill until thick.

 - Make a border around the edge of the bottom cake, then add some whipped cream.

-- Add cooled cherry filling
+- Add cooled cherry filling.

 - Add 2nd cake on top of cherry filling.

-- Add whipped cream all over cake.
+- Add whipped cream frosting all over cake.